johnjago/johnjago.com/src/blog/content/notes.md

 [Are.na](https://www.are.na/john-jago).

 If you just want code, my
-[GitHub stars](https://github.com/johnjago?tab=stars) are for databases, fonts, *nix, and programming languages, and tools that I can't live without.
+[GitHub stars](https://github.com/johnjago?tab=stars) are for all things related to fonts, programming languages, and tools that I can't live without.